Freddit-Freebuild/FredditCore/CONTRIBUTING.md

 Now that you have a local copy, you can use any text editor of your choice to edit config files and such.
 I recommend either [Notepad++](https://notepad-plus-plus.org/) or [Visual Studio Code](https://code.visualstudio.com/).

 After editing files & saving, you should see your changes in the left pane of GitHub desktop.
+Commit changes to the bottom left (after submitting a Summary, if there are more than 2 changed files), then click on "Push origin" to the top.

 Remember to click on "Fetch origin" before